Old Sarum Primary School

 • Make connections between historical concepts and timescales.

-assessing pupils against the learning objectives.
+The impact can be constantly monitored through both formative and summative assessment opportunities.
 Furthermore, each unit has a skill catcher and knowledge assessment quiz which can be used at the end of the unit to provide a summative assessment.